craftcms/docs/docs/.artifacts/cms/5.x/console-commands.md

 : The section handle(s) to save entries from.
 Can be set to multiple comma-separated sections.

+--all-sections
+: Whether all sections’ entries should be saved.

 --type
 : The type handle(s) of the elements to resave.